jessicalumian/jessicalumian.github.io/_projects/sulfide-cyanobacteria.md

 category: research
 ---

-The McMurdo Dry Valleys contain perenially ice-covered lakes that are home to microbial mats consisting of cyanobacteria and other microscopic organisms.
+The McMurdo Dry Valleys contain perennially ice-covered lakes that are home to microbial mats consisting of cyanobacteria and other microscopic organisms.

 These cyanobacteria face many stresses!
 After surviving a freeze drying trip through the  atmosphere to get to Antarctica,